QSD-Group/QSDsan/CONTRIBUTING.rst

 	.. code:: bash

-	    git push origin master
+	    git push origin main # or the name of the new branch

 	- As your develop your contributions, the root repository may update, you should merge these changes and resolve any conflicts before your final push.

 	.. code:: bash

-	    git pull upstream master
+	    git pull upstream main

 Submitting Pull Request
 -----------------------
 #.
 Once you are satisfied with your changes and push all commits to your fork, go to you GitHub fork of ``QSDsan``, and submit a `pull request <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request>`_.

-	- You can confirm that you have pulled all updates from the root repository if there's a message showing that your branch is X commits ahead of QSD-Group:master (not X commits ahead, Y commits behind).
+	- You can confirm that you have pulled all updates from the root repository if there's a message showing that your branch is X commits ahead of QSD-Group:main (not X commits ahead, Y commits behind).

 #.
 One of the Quantitative Sustainable Design Group members will review your changes and accept or discuss with you if edits are needed.

 Documentation
 -------------
-Whenever new modules or functions are added, concise and thorough documents should be added with examples for `doctest <https://docs.python.org/3/library/doctest.html>`_.
+Whenever new modules or functions are added, concise and thorough documents should be added with examples for `doctest`_.
 Please also include yourself (contact method is optional) to the list of contributors on the top of the module.

 ``QSDsan`` uses `numpydoc docstring style <https://numpydoc.readthedocs.io/en/latest/format.html>`_ with some modifications for better rendering.
 Some important notes: